arinbose/python/README.md

 1.Debugging Python - Levels of python

-2.Python Collection - a.List b.Set 3.Dictionery c.Tuples
+2.Python Collection - a.List b.Set c.Dictionery d.Tuples
                       Operations on python collection as well as basic features and difference with each other

 3.Lambda Functions (Anonymous Function) - How they work with basic sample